 Established in 1995 as a joint effort of many of the existing radiological societies, the Academy was the catalyst for the creation of the National Institute of Biomedical Imaging and Bioengineering (NIBIB) at the National Institutes of Health (NIH).
 This association represents the efforts of the scientific community in advancing medical imaging and bioengineering research.

-The Academy’s specific aims include:
+The Academy’s specific goals include:

 - increasing government support for medical imaging research across the federal government